 Members of MGISAC are expected to attend and participate in the MGISAC meetings as Council members or Council officers.
 If a member is unable to attend a particular meeting, a Council officer should be notified of the absence before the meeting and the member may designate a proxy to attend in their place.
+A member is considered unexcused from a meeting if they have not notified a Council officer either by phone, email, or mail, or have not sent a proxy to the meeting.
 The Membership Subcommittee shall inform members when their attendance is not in good standing after two unexcused absences.
-A member is considered unexcused if they have not notified a Council officer either by phone, email, or mail, or have not sent a proxy to the meeting.
-If a member neither attends nor designates a proxy for three consecutive regularly scheduled meetings, the Chair, with the consent of the Vice-chair, may remove the member from the Council and request appointment of another representative from the member’s organization.
+The Chair, with the consent of the Vice-chair, may remove the member from the Council and request appointment of another representative from the member’s organization if a member is unexcused from three consecutive regularly scheduled meetings.

+Members of MGISAC are expected to attend and participate in the MGISAC meetings as Council members or Council officers.
+If a member is unable to attend a meeting , the Council Chair should be notified of your designated proxy no later than close of business the day before the scheduled meeting.
+After two unexcused absences (i.e. non-attendance without the Chair’s notification of proxy the day before the meeting), a member will be informed by the Membership committee that their attendance is not in good standing.
+Annually in June the Membership committee and the Chair will review attendance by the membership over that past twelve months.
+For those with greater than fifty percent (50%) unexcused absences, the Chair will recommend to the CIO removal of the organization from membership if mid-term or non-renewal of membership if at the end of term.